Embedded Systems and Applications Group

 -

-We are very happy to announce that our submitted paper has been accepted for presentation at DAC 2022.
+We are very happy to announce that two submitted papers by our group have been accepted at ARC 2024 and will be presented in Aveiro, Portugal.